 When a C64 fails, the most common symptom is a black screen.
 While having a display of some sorts makes troubleshooting easier, a black screen gives away many useful hints.
 Here is how I usually start the diagnostics process, when I get a machine with a black screen.

-I often buy machines sold as defective only to discover that the problem was something completely trivial, which could be fixed by anoyone with the right knowledge.
+In truth, I very often buy machines sold as defective only to discover that there either wasn’t a problem or that the problem was something trivial such as a blown fuse.

-First and foremost, it makes absolutely no sense to try troubleshooting anything without on a C64 without a known working power supply and a known working monitor + cable.
+First and foremost, there is no point in attempting troubleshooting anything without a known working power supply and a known working monitor and a known working screen cable.

-Second, to get any sort of information out or a machine with a black screen, you will need the following as a minimum:
+Second, to get any sort of information out or a machine with a black screen, the following constitute a bare minimum:

-Additional tools like soldering iron and desoldering station may become handy as well.
+A soldering iron and a desoldering station may become handy as well.

 Check removable parts outside the board